karanpratapsingh/learn-go/README.md

 ### WithTimeout

-This function is basically just a wrapper around the `WithDeadline` function with the added timeout.
+This function is just a wrapper around the `WithDeadline` function with the added timeout.

 ```go
 func WithTimeout(parent Context, timeout time.Duration) (Context, CancelFunc) {